 All members of a controlled group must consent, in writing, to the common tax year election.
 A common parent can consent to the common tax year election on behalf of all members of the controlled group that joined with the common parent in filing a consolidated return.
 Foreign corporations that are members of a controlled group should not sign the consent if they are not required to file Form 5713.
 However, if a foreign corporation subsequently becomes liable to file Form 5713, then it is bound by the common tax year election previously made by the group.
 A copy of the consent must be attached to each member's Form 5713 filed for the first tax year of such member to which the common tax year election applies.
 If no common parent exists or no agreement is reached by the members of the controlled group, the common tax year of the group will be the tax year of the member of the controlled group whose tax year ends in the latest month of the calendar year.
 The common tax year election is a binding election and can be changed only with the approval of the Secretary.

-Enter the amount of total assets as follows.
+Enter the amount of total assets from Schedules L of the forms as follows.

-Enter the amount of taxable income before net operating loss (NOL) and special deductions as follows.
+Enter the amount of taxable income before net operating loss (NOL) and special deductions on the following forms on the lines with the labels as follows.

 Line 6a.
 Foreign tax credit.